benwiz/graphics/README.md

 ### py-detect-features

+Use Python to identify key the features (points) within the image that will be used to partition the image into fragments.
+I initially tried to use an OpenCV2 wrapper in Clojure but it turned out to be too large for AWS Lambda.

 #### Run Locally

 Create and activate a Python2 virtualenv in the roobt dir.
 For some inexplicable reason I am getting virtualenv errors when trying to create the virtualenv within the `py-detect-features` dir.
 Nor will `pip install` workin `py-detect-features`.
 I have not dug into this issue but it is probably some sort of weird permissions issue on my fresh install of ElementaryOS.